“Then wear the gold hat, if that will move her;

 That’s how The Great Gatsby begins.
 And these four short lines aptly sum up the one obsession that drives Jay Gatsby, the hero of the book.

 The Great Gatsby (1925) is a magnum opus novel by American author Scott Fitzgerald.
 By many readers, it is considered worthy of being called The Great American Novel.
 Through a swiftly paced plot involving a small set of brilliantly envisioned characters, Fitzgerald weaves out a satire of the American era that was called the Roaring Twenties.
-The time when American economy experienced a boom, and with it rose the glittering waves of cinema, art, culture, music and automobiles.
+The time when the American economy experienced a boom, and with it rose the glittering waves of cinema, art, culture, music, and automobiles.
 Many new millionaires rose up, eager to sparkle their horizons by splashing their wealth.
 But behind all this glitz hid many shadows.
 And the sparklers that people chased often ended up being mere chimeras.

 The book is narrated by a character named Nick Carraway.
 He is the neighbour of the Great Gatsby.
 Nick too is a young and good looking man.
 He too has a love interest in the book.
 But he is not the hero of the book.
 The whole novel is dominated by Jay Gatsby and his passionate quest to attain the unattainable.